 For those unaware, HDMI 2.0 has many advantages over the standard HDMI 1.4.
 For one, you can run two full HD shows simultaneously on the same screen.
 Secondly, it brings Dolby Atmos to the table.

-The Sceptre E255B-1658A has the tag of Amazon's choice and has received its fair share of a good amount of reviews over the years.
-It has a rating of 4.1-stars out of 5, with over 63% positive reviews, especially for its bang for the buck features and its Edgeless Design and its display quality.
+The Sceptre E255B-1658A has received its fair share of a good amount of reviews over the years, especially for its bang for the buck features and its frameless design, and its display quality.

 Viewsonic XG2401 is one of the older models.
 It's for those who are looking for a frills-free yet feature-rich gaming monitor who is not interested in the looks of the monitor.
 It's a 24-inch Full HD monitor with a 144Hz refresh rate and AMD FreeSync.
 The best thing is that the TN-LCD panel gives a great overall image quality with minute adjustments.

-Though this monitor enjoys a rating of 4.4-stars out of 5 on Amazon primarily due to its performance, you may not like the looks of the monitor.
+This monitor is popular for its performance, but you may not like the looks of the monitor.
 The bezels are on the thicker side, and the red accents may not sit well with most setups.

 On the upside, the stand lets you adjust the monitor completely.
 Plus, it even lets you attach a VESA mount.